-bell hooks explains that the classroom can be transformed into “a location of possibility” when we labor for freedom, demand of ourselves and our students, and when we open our hearts and minds to “collectively imagine ways to move beyond boundaries, to transgress.”
-I cannot claim that I always succeed in creating such a “location of possibility,” but it is a constant goal when I develop and deliver a course, particularly in how I structure the presentation and discussion of controversial or contentious subjects.
+In my classes, I attempt to create what bell hooks calls “a location of possibility.”
+She explains that when we labor for freedom, demand of ourselves and our students, and when we open our hearts and minds, we may “collectively imagine ways to move beyond boundaries, to transgress.”
+I cannot claim that I always succeed in creating such a “location of possibility,” but it is a constant goal when I develop and deliver a course.
+One crucial component of that delivery is in how I structure the presentation and discussion of controversial or contentious subjects.
 For the class to collectively venture “beyond boundaries,” I aim to make my courses accessible to students with a range of scholastic preparation and learning goals.

 In the first week of my courses, I discuss with my students several norms I expect all of us to better understand, practice, and enforce throughout the semester.
 Two of these norms pertain to consistent use of methods that can enhance understanding and promote well-being: the principle of charity and self-care.
-While I could not assign sole or primary credit to these methods, they have contributed to ensuring a lack of antagonism in the classroom and opportunities to “move beyond boundaries.”
+While I could not assign sole or primary credit to these methods, they have contributed to producing opportunities to “move beyond boundaries.”

 The Principle of Charity